 Define Directory Paths

-The script sets up necessary directory paths for the root and intermediate CA.
+The script defines necessary directory paths for the Intermediate Certificate Authority components.

 print_section_header "Define directory paths"